falk-m/blog/posts/2024-10-23-git-combine-commints/README.md

 date: '2024-10-23'
 ---

-In some caseses there is a feature branch with many many commits and you want to replace all this small commits with one big commit.
+In some cases there is a feature branch with many commits and you want to replace all this small commits with one big commit.

 **1. check if everithing is committed.**